Why Beef Tallow Soaps Aren’t Gross

 My friend L. wrote to me the other day, and told me she was boiling beef tallow to use on her newborn’s dry patches, and that her husband, “as usual, thinks I’m insane.”
 While L. did have a natural birth and encapsulated her plancenta, she also lives in Manhattan and wears high heels and is actually a sorority sister of mine (yup, I was in one).
 So it appears that tallow is no longer just for the babes named Twig or Rainbow that my friends in Vermont are popping out.
 Tallow has made it to New York City!

-I’ve been selling tallow soaps in our online store for a few years now, and they have a very devoted following.
+I’ve been selling Best Beef Tallow Soaps in our online store for a few years now, and they have a very devoted following.
 Here’s some of what makes tallow the Good Stuff:

 - Tallow typically has a much smaller carbon footprint than do vegetable oils (palm oil in particular is implicated in massive deforestation).
 In the case of Tandi’s naturals (the tallow soaps we sell), the company is committed to using as many local ingredients as possible, and in Lancaster, PA, animal fats are the only suitable soap-making oils that “grow” locally.